 Are you aware you need a spy tool?

-You do so you can pay attention to your competitors’ keywords.
+You need SEO spy tools so you can pay attention to your competitors’ keywords.

-You do so you can rank on Page 1 of Google.
+You need SEO spy tools so you can rank on Page 1 of Google.

-You do so you can boost your search engine traffic.
+You need SEO spy tools so you can boost your search engine traffic.

 Have you ever completed a SWOT analysis?